HLIBCov: Parallel Hierarchical Matrix Approximation of Large Covariance Matrices and Likelihoods with Applications in Parameter Identification: Technical details

 \begin{small} \begin{description} \item[Program title:] HLIBCov

-\item[Nature of problem:] To estimate the unknown parameters (variance, smoothness parameter, and covariance length) of a covariance function by maximizing the joint Gaussian log-likelihood function with a log-linear computational cost and storage.
+\item[Nature of problem:] To approximate large covariance matrices.
+To perform efficient linear algebra with large covariance matrices on a non-tensor grid.
+To estimate the unknown parameters (variance, smoothness parameter, and covariance length) of a covariance function by maximizing the joint Gaussian log-likelihood function with a log-linear computational cost and storage.